James Alfred Corea: Later life

 Mohandiram James Alfred learnt planting under his father after school, then he was appointed Mohandiram of Madampe in 1899.
 He was a member of the Chilaw Association and the Agricultural Society.
 He also owned vast coconut estates - Potuwille and Mugunuatuwane.
 J.A.Corea married Eugenie Matilda Sarah Attygalle on 7 June 1906, the third daughter of Dr. John Attygalle and Charlotte Karunaratne.
 They lived in a Corea family home known as Corea Court which is located in Madampe, where James Alfred served as a Mohandiram of the town.
 They had two children, a daughter called Amybelle and a son called Henri who was a notable policeman.

 Writing in 1907 about Mohandiram James Alfred Corea, the English author, Arnold Wright in 'Twentieth Century Impressions of Ceylon,' said: ' Mr. J.A.Corea, a descendant (eleventh generation) of Wickremasinghe Bandara, chief of the Seven Korales under the Kandyan emperor (1520–1560) is the son of Henry Richard Corea, Mudaliyar of Alutkuru Korale North....'
 Wright goes on to state that in '1899 he became Mohandiram of Madampe.'
 His book contains photographs of Mr. J.A.Corea with the title, 'Government Agent Corea and Native Headmen.'

 Death

+On being privy to information about an impending fatal communal clash planned by the British, he travelled hours on foot, to warn the Muslim village.

-James Alfred Corea died on 11 July 1915, he was buried in Marawila, leaving behind his wife, Eugenie Matilda Attygalle and his two children Henri and Amybelle.
+Because of his sacrificial warning the Muslims and their families survived but James Alfred Corea himself, contracted pneumonia caused by rigorous weather and he died on his armchair.
+He was buried in Marawila, leaving behind his wife, Eugenie Matilda Attygalle and his two children Henri and Amybelle.